Christopher L Green

 - Race and Ethnicity

-These performances brought together racial and white ethnic minorities, including Indigenous people in a variety of spaces.
-Taken together, I ask how what models of Indigenous identity developed following the 1960s and how did they compete with or speak to other developing racial, ethnic, and national identities.
-I trace key moments when these competing ideas of indigeneity pressed up against each other and ask how this group of urban Indians carved a space for themselves in the city and develop a sense of identity while contributing to shifting local understandings of Native peoples?
-Taking a counter-colonial approach of traditional archives alongside the incorporation of Indigenous archives and epistemologies, it is my hope that we may reclaim the histories of the settler city and reimagine the Mid-Atlantic region as a site of Indigenous life, growth, and possibility.
+In excavating the myriad of performances that brought racial and white ethnic minorities and indigenous people together, I ask what models of Native identity developed in the Mid-Atlantic region and in what ways did they compete with or speak to other developing racial, ethnic, and national identities.
+Taking a counter-colonial approach of traditional archives alongside the incorporation of Indigenous archives and epistemologies, it is my hope that we may reclaim the histories of the settler city and reimagine the Mid-Atlantic region as a site of Native life, growth, and potential.

 - M.A.
 History, University of Illinois at Urbana-Champaign, 2017